1. Home

 7. Manage extensions where needed

-Apply deadline extensions for the relevant students.
+Setup extension groups and apply deadline extensions for the relevant students.
 Please note that granting an extension in Moodle does not include any administration of the extension request.
 For your local procedures for considering and granting extension requests, please consult with your Director of Studies and local Programme Administration team.

 8. After the deadline, lock student submissions